-- Access adds Neuroradiology fellow to Access call to discuss emergent protocol and MRI availability.
-For MRI scans Saturday Monday, an MRI technologist will only be available on an on-call basis (see appendix).
+- □ Stroke syndrome in window for hyperacute stroke treatment (see chart below)?
+If yes: - □ Access pages Neuroradiology fellow to discuss emergent protocol and MRI availability.
 If heart disease, default CT/CTA (high frequency of metallic hardware).
-If MRI/MRA will be delayed, default to CT/CTA. - \Box If thrombolysis candidate: - If at UCSF: call to alert pharmacist to prep alteplase for potential thrombolysis. - If at outside hospital: reasonable to administer available thrombolytic (Alteplase or Tenecteplase) to teenagers according to local adult protocol prior to transfer. - □ If endovascular candidate: neurology contacts NIR fellow to prep for potential thrombectomy. - □ Establish transport plan (if at OSH): - Where should the transport team deliver the patient? (ie ICU, ED, MRI, CT or NeuroIR).
+If MRI/MRA will be delayed, default to CT/CTA - □ If IV tPA candidate: PICU makes first call to pharmacist to prep for potential tPA - □ If endovascular candidate: neurology contacts NIR fellow to prep for potential thrombectomy - □ Establish transport plan (if at OSH): - Where should the transport team deliver the patient? (ie ICU, ED, MRI, CT or NeuroIR).
 Access center specifies path of travel.
 If handoff to PICU will be done in ED, notify PEM - Which team (MD/NP and RNs) will receive handoff from transport team? - Will Access need to arrive the patient (if delivered to MRI, CT, NeuroIR)?